 To change the time of day simply drag the control handle (triangle) in the timeline to either side.
 You cannot go beyond the 0 and 1 values since they represent a full 24 hour cycle.

 The Environment Editor contains a wide number of advanced parameters that would allow you to fully customize the lighting in your level as well as the appearance of the sky.
 These parameters are split into logical groups that each control different aspects of your environment.

-We won’t be going over all of these parameters as some of them don’t require any changes for the generic earth like scenario we’re aiming for.
+We won’t be going over all of these parameters as some of them don’t require any changes for the generic Earth-like scenario we’re creating here.
 We will however cover the sections that we are changing to get a better idea of what they control.
 We will also go through the process of creating smooth transitions as the time of day changes by using the curve editor.

 In this example our goal is to achieve a generic day-night cycle at 45° latitude.

 We will begin by right clicking on the left side (in the explorer tree view) Add -> New and save it as day-night_cycle.xml.
 To open up an existing preset you will have to select Add -> Existing.
 Presets are saved in <YOUR_PROJECT_FOLDER\Assets\libs\environmentpresets.